-588 Advanced Ceramics
+588 Advanced Ceramics .5 Credit

-Prerequisite: Pottery I / Ceramics 1 with minimum grade of B
+Prerequisite: Ceramics 1 with minimum grade of B. May be taken more than once with a minimum grade of B.

-Students will use skills acquired in Pottery 1 as a basis for more complex hand-built and wheel-thrown forms.
+Students will use skills acquired in Ceramics 1 as a basis for more complex hand-built and wheel-thrown forms.
 Emphasis for this class shifts from learning basic techniques to achieving a higher level of craftsmanship and personal expression.
 Self-motivation is encouraged as students strive for individual growth and artistic style.
 Students will have the opportunity to share in the daily responsibilities of the clay studio including processing clay, maintaining glazes, and firing the kiln.